ibexa/documentation-developer/docs/guide/search/aggregation_reference/rawrange_aggregation.md

 - `field` - string representing the search index field
 - `ranges` - array of Range objects that define the borders of the specific range sets

+## Limitations

+!!! caution

+    Do not use the `RawRangeAggregation` Aggregation in production code, if you want to keep your project search engine independent.
+    Valid use cases are testing or temporary, one-off tools.

 ## Example

 ``` php